 Credit Cards Unveiled: Exploring the Basics

-Similar to debit cards, credit cards allow transactions, but the fundamental difference lies in the source of funds.
-Debit cards draw directly from your account, while credit cards involve borrowing from the issuer, up to a predetermined limit.
-This limit, established at approval, dictates your spending capacity.
-As you utilize the card, your available limit decreases, restoring upon repayment.
+Similar to debit cards, credit cards permit transactions; however, the primary distinction is the source of funds.
+Up to a predetermined limit, debit cards draw directly from your account, whereas credit cards involve borrowing from the issuer.
+This limit, which is determined at the time of approval, determines your spending capacity.
+As you utilise the card, your available limit decreases, but it is restored upon repayment.

 Here's a breakdown: